MacHu-GWU/sqlalchemy_mate-project/README.rst

 Put your database connection credential in your source code is always a **BAD IDEA**.

 ``sqlalchemy_mate`` provides several options to allow loading credential easily.

+If you want to read db secret from other source, such as Bash Scripts that having lots of ``export DB_PASSWORD="xxx"``, AWS Secret Manager, AWS Key Management System (KMS), please take a look at my another project `pysecret <https://pypi.org/project/pysecret/>`_.

 From json file